Hospitalism: History

-In the early 1930s, researchers at the Vienna Psychological Institute started to concentrate on the development of infants.
+In the early 1930s researchers at the Vienna Psychological Institute started to concentrate on the development of infants.
 The so-called Viennese Baby Tests were created by Charlotte Bühler and could be used to assess the mental, social, and physical development of children.
 Katherine Wolf and Hildegard Durfee used these tests to conduct studies on infants in different institutions.
 They concluded that the environment influenced the development of children and that this was especially important for the development of social competence.
 According to them, infants needed to be in contact with their mothers to receive sufficient love and care for their development.
 In the 1940s, the idea that infections led to hospitalism was increasingly criticized, especially since hospitalized infants were often kept alone in small cubicles, without any contact with caregivers or external stimuli, to prevent cross-infections.

-In 1945, the psychoanalyst René Spitz redefined the term hospitalism by arguing that the mortality rate of infants was still high, despite the isolation in cubicles, because the lack of maternal care impaired their development.
-Spitz conducted research for his hypothesis by comparing infants in a foundling hospital in Mexico and in a prison nursery in New York with two control groups of children growing up with their families.
+In 1945 the psychoanalyst René Spitz redefined the term hospitalism by arguing that the mortality rate of infants was still high, despite the isolation in cubicles, because the lack of maternal care impaired their development.
+Spitz conducted research for his hypothesis by comparing infants in a foundling hospital in Mexico and in a prison nursery in New York City with two control groups of children growing up with their families.
 With the help of Katherine Wolf, he assessed the development of the infants using the Viennese Baby Tests.
 Spitz concluded that the decline in development and the high susceptibility to diseases he discovered in institutionalized babies were not due to a lack of environmental stimuli, since the prison nursery infants actually had access to toys, but mostly due to emotional and social deprivation.
 According to Spitz, a stable and intimate mother-child relationship is critical for the healthy development of the child.
-In his short film, Grief: A Peril in Infancy, he demonstrated the consequences of hospitalism.
-This idea had a strong influence on other researchers, and in 1951, the British psychoanalyst John Bowlby published a report on homeless children in the USA.
+In his short film Grief: A Peril in Infancy, he demonstrated the consequences of hospitalism.
+This idea had a strong influence on other researchers, and in 1951, the British psychoanalyst John Bowlby published a report on homeless children in the US.
 This report, which was titled Maternal Care and Mental Health, was commissioned by the WHO and supported his theory of maternal deprivation.
 According to Bowlby, a child needs to have a loving and continuous relationship with the mother to avoid permanent developmental damage and hospitalism.

 Causes

-There are three conditions which determine the likelihood of hospitalism in a patient:
+Three conditions determine the likelihood of hospitalism in a patient: